ansible/ansible/docs/docsite/rst/network/user_guide/validate.rst

-.. validate:
+.. _validate_data:

 *************************************************
-Validate data with provided criteria with Ansible
+Validate data against set criteria with Ansible
 *************************************************

-The :ref:`validate <ansible_collections.ansible.utils.validate>`.
-Validate data with provided criteria based on the validation engine.
+The :ref:`validate <ansible_collections.ansible.utils.validate_module>` module validates data against your predefined criteria using a validation engine.
+You can pull this data from a device or file, validate it against your defined criteria, and use the results to identify configuration or operational state drift and optionally take remedial action.

 .. contents::